Pierre Kory’s Medical Musings

 The Deep System

 Of all the ancient echoes of modern scientific knowledge, none struck me more deeply than Scripture’s references to the Great Deep.
-They began to read as descriptions of a real source system, not just as metaphor or religious imagination—an active interface between rock, water, and life.
+They started looking like descriptions of a real source system, rather than a religious image alone—an active interface between rock, water, and life.

 Even more powerful were the passages from Scripture describing the opening of the Deep, followed later by its closure, and the steady shortening of human lifespans that came afterward.
-In that moment, the Flood began to read like a planetary system reset: a world sustained by the fountains of the deep, then ruptured, shut down, and a long biological decline unfolding across generations.
+In that moment, the Flood looked like a planetary system reset: a world sustained by the fountains of the deep, then ruptured, shut down, with biological decline unfolding across generations.

 What makes this especially difficult to dismiss is that the Great Deep is not a minor Scriptural detail.
 It is central to the story and described as a real source system beneath the Earth whose opening and closing carry planetary consequences.
-Yet, it is only recently that modern science discovered not only the existence of, but also the scale of subsurface mineral-bound waters, and their role in the planet’s larger hydrologic system.
+Yet only recently has modern science discovered the scale of subsurface mineral-bound waters and their role in Earth’s larger hydrologic system.
 This knowledge could not have been available to ancient observers.
 Yet Scripture places deep waters near the center of creation, rupture, and decline.
 That is a very hard thing to explain away.

 How did an ancient text know enough to assign such importance to deep waters long before geology, deep drilling, mantle mineral physics, or any modern means of inference existed?

-By the time that question struck me with full force, I had already accumulated too many convergences between modern scientific knowledge and fragments recorded in antiquity to see the Great Deep as standing alone.
-It clarified something larger: I was not looking at isolated parallels, but at repeated descriptions of a set of modern scientific frameworks.
+By the time that problem struck me with full force, I had accumulated too many convergences between modern scientific knowledge and fragments recorded in antiquity to treat the Great Deep as a standalone curiosity.
+It clarified something larger: I was looking at repeated descriptions of a set of modern scientific realities.

-As those convergences accumulated, I had to ask what could account for ancient knowledge of them long before the modern sciences could even begin to describe them—even now, only in fragments, let alone in their entirety.
+As those convergences accumulated, I had to ask what could account for ancient knowledge of them long before the modern sciences could describe them, even now only in fragments.

-The widening body of evidence must now be brought into a single frame.
-What these chapters have traced is not only the foundational role of water and minerals in life, but a planetary architecture: a recursive geohydrological and electrochemical system in which minerals are formed and stored within rock over geological time, brought nearer the surface, weathered and opened by sulfate-bearing rainwater, dissolved into mobile ionic forms, and carried outward into the environments where life can emerge and persist.
+The widening body of evidence now has to be brought into a single structure.
+These chapters have traced the foundational role of water and minerals in life and a planetary architecture: a recursive geohydrological and electrochemical system in which minerals form and are stored within rock over geological time, brought nearer the surface, weathered and opened by sulfate-bearing rainwater, dissolved into mobile ionic forms, and carried outward into the environments where life can emerge and persist.

 Rock serves as reservoir and source.
 Water serves as medium, carrier, and distributor.
 Sulfur participates in transformation, release, and renewal.
 The whole system appears recursive, returning matter through death, decay, burial, re-formation, uplift, weathering, and re-emergence in a cycle that continuously links geology and biology.

-Within that system, the recurring association of iron, sulfur, aluminum, and water appears to function as a core organizing chemistry, one foundational to the generation of proton gradients, charge separation, catalytic surfaces, and the ordered aqueous conditions required for metabolism.
-In that sense, Earth’s minerals created the conditions for life indirectly, by conditioning water into an electrochemically ordered medium capable of carrying mineral chemistry into living systems.
+Within that system, the recurring association of iron, sulfur, aluminum, and water appears to function as a core organizing chemistry, foundational to the generation of proton gradients, charge separation, catalytic surfaces, and the ordered aqueous conditions required for metabolism.
+Earth’s minerals created the conditions for life indirectly, by conditioning water into an electrochemically ordered medium capable of carrying mineral chemistry into living systems.

 If the recorded knowledge of that architecture is accurate, and if it was recorded long before it could have been independently discovered, then only two explanations remain.